BradChang/misc/compression/entropy_encoding/README.md

 p(i)    1/2         1/4          1/8          1/8
 lg p(i) -1          -2           -3           -3

-The beauty of the log2 of the probability is that:
+The beauty of the (negated) log2 of the probability is that it:

-  * it increases as the probability decreases
+  * increases as the probability decreases
-  * it equals the number of bits needed to encode the denominator
+  * equals the number of bits needed to encode the denominator
-  * it equals the number of bits needed to encode that symbol (negated)
+  * equals the number of bits needed to encode that symbol

          A           B            C            D code len 1           2            3            3